upTee/upTee/docs/production_server.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If an error appears install the missing packages.
 The error messages are obvious.
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In windows download packages which fails from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/).
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Repeat the command until the installation finishes successfully!
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If there are still problems with some modules have a look at the [Troubleshooting section](https://github.com/upTee/upTee/blob/master/docs/production_server.md#Troubleshooting).

   &nbsp;&nbsp;3\.
 Set up the website